minqiaowang/on-premise-adg/deploy-adg-lvm/deploy-adg-lvm.md

-## **Step 1:** Manually Delete the standby database Created by Tooling
+## **Step 1:** Prepare the standby host

-Please perform the below operations to delete the starter database files in the standby and we will restore the primary database using RMAN.

-To delete the starter database, use the manual method of removing the database files from OS file system.
-Do not use DBCA as this will also remove the srvctl registration as well as the /etc/oratab entries which should be retained for the standby.

-To manually delete the database on the standby host, run the steps below.
+The standby host has the database software only installed.
+You need do some steps to prepare the standby host.

-1. Connect to the standby host  with opc user.
-Use putty tool (Windows) or command line (Mac, linux)
+1. Connect to the standby VM hosts with opc user.
+Use putty tool (Windows) or command line (Mac, Linux).

    ```
    ssh -i labkey opc@xxx.xxx.xxx.xxx